walmartlabs/concord/docs/plugins/crypto.md

 It can be added to `.concord.yml`, project's configuration or to request JSON.

+A value can be encrypted and decrypted only by the same server.

 ### Decrypting a value

 To decrypt the previously encrypted value: